 The Common App essay helps admissions officers get to know you and your worldview.

 Taking a deep dive into yourself is easier said than done.
 The good news is, you don’t have to take the dive alone and without support.
-Follow these 7 steps to complete your essay, and the deep dive will happen along the way:

 1. Compare your 7 Common App prompt options.
 Which prompt strikes you as most like you?
 I wrote a blog on the strengths and pitfalls of the essay topics to help you make a choice.

 2. Assess your strengths.
 You can use a free survey (you have to register your email) like the VIA survey.
 After learning about your strengths, answer for yourself: What’s an example of a scenario when you have used these strengths?
 What have you learned from using these strengths?

 3. Jot down essay ideas and stories related to the following areas-- Personal Growth, Passions, and Goal-related.

 6. Regroup or revise as necessary.

 7. Write your essay after getting feedback, and repeat steps 5 and 6 several times until your essay is complete.